What is Shared Hosting

 That is why web hosting services exist.

-Although it might be clear already, a web hosting service is access to a specific type of computers, called servers.
-These servers are used for the customer of a web hosting provider to upload their website files and database(s).
+Although it might be clear already, a web hosting service is access to a specific type of computer, called servers.
+These servers are used by the customer of a web hosting provider to upload their website files and database(s).
 And by doing so, these websites will be accessible on the Internet, where everyone could visit them.

 What is Shared Web Hosting